io-games-unblocked-2025/.github/profile/README.md

 IO games unblocked are simple, browser-based multiplayer games that have gained popularity for their accessibility and engaging gameplay.
 Many of these games are free to play and can be accessed directly through web browsers, making them a popular choice for quick entertainment.
 However, in some environments like schools or workplaces, access to gaming websites may be restricted.
 To bypass these restrictions, several platforms offer unblocked access to IO games.

-Here are some platforms where you can play unblocked IO games: